Last updated on Nov. 23, 2020 at 4:21 p.m.

-The Colorado Sun is tracking cases of the new coronavirus in Colorado in an effort to ensure citizens know when the virus, known formally as COVID-19, has reached their communities and how prevalent it is.
+The Colorado Sun is tracking cases of the new coronavirus in Colorado in an effort to ensure citizens know when the disease has reached their communities and how prevalent it is.
 We update this page daily.

-The first two cases in the state were announced on Thursday, March 5, 2020.
-Health officials are testing dozens of people in order to track and try to slow the spread of the virus.
+Health officials are testing thousands of people each day in order to track and try to slow the spread of the virus.

 Gov. Jared Polis declared a state of emergency on Tuesday, March 10, 2020, in an effort to best respond to the situation.
 Since then, he has issued dozens of executive orders to try and slow the spread of the virus.

 As many as 3,037 people who have caught the virus died, 2,561 of them directly from the disease.